-Two integrated analysis cases were completed for the AEO2012: the No Sunset and Extended Policies cases.
+Two integrated analysis cases were completed for the AEO2013: the No Sunset and Extended Policies cases.
 Both cases are based upon Reference case assumptions, with additional changes made to extend existing tax credits and policies beyond those prescribed by current law.

 In the No Sunset case, the 30-percent solar photovoltaic investment tax credit (ITC) that is scheduled to revert to a 10-percent credit in 2016 is, instead, assumed to be extended indefinitely at 30 percent.
-Additional tax credits for the purchase of other energy-efficient equipment, such as ground-source heat pumps, are also assumed to be extended indefinitely as opposed to expiring in 2016.
+Additional tax credits for the purchase of other renewable and combined heat and power equipment, such as ground-source heat pumps and fuel cells, are also assumed to be extended indefinitely as opposed to expiring in 2016.

 The Extended Policies case adopts the same assumptions as the No Sunset case and includes additional changes.
-For instance, Federal equipment efficiency standards are updated at particular intervals consistent with the provisions in the existing law, with the levels based on ENERGY STAR specifications, or Federal Energy Management Program (FEMP) purchasing guidelines for Federal agencies.
-Standards are also introduced for products that currently are not subject to Federal efficiency standards.
+For instance, federal equipment efficiency standards are updated at particular intervals consistent with the provisions in the existing law, with the levels based on ENERGY STAR specifications, or Federal Energy Management Program (FEMP) purchasing guidelines for federal agencies.
+Standards are also introduced for products that currently are not subject to federal efficiency standards.
 Updated national building energy codes reach 30-percent improvement in 2020 relative to the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Building Energy Code 90.1-2004 in the commercial sector.
 Two subsequent rounds in 2023 and 2026 each add an assumed 5-percent incremental improvement to building energy codes.